Joris Moutachy

-Joris Moutachy (born 4 November 1997) is a professional footballer who plays as a right-back for Lithuanian club FK Žalgiris.
+Joris Moutachy (born 4 November 1997) is a professional footballer who plays as a right-back for Lithuanian club Kauno Žalgiris Club in TOPLYGA.
 Born in mainland France, he plays for the Martinique national team.

 Professional career

 On 20 May 2020, Moutachy signed his first professional contract with Chamois Niortais.
 He made his professional debut with Niort in a 1-1 Ligue 2 tie with FC Chambly on 28 August 2020.

+FK Žalgiris

+On 7 January 2024 officially announced that Joris Moutachy signed with lthuanian FK Žalgiris from Vilnius.

+On 3 March 2024 Joris Moutacgy made his debut in A Lyga against DFK Dainava.
+FK Žalgiris won this match 1–0.

+FK Kauno Žalgiris

+On 21 November 2025 Joris Moutachy removed to FK Kauno Žalgiris.

 International career

 Born in mainland France, Moutachy is of Martiniquais descent.
 He was called up to the Martinique national team for a set of 2023–24 CONCACAF Nations League matches in October 2023.